kvoddi/amq-ha/README.md

         Non-distributed systems may rely on simpler backup and recovery mechanisms, with less emphasis on automatic failover.

 In summary, recovering data from backups in distributed systems is generally more complex due to the distributed nature of the data and the need to consider factors like data consistency, network dependencies, and fault tolerance.
 Non-distributed systems, with their centralized data storage, often have simpler and more straightforward backup and recovery processes.

+Distributed systems and non-distributed systems differ in several ways when it comes to recovering data from backups.
+Here are the key differences:

+    Centralized vs. Distributed Data Storage:
+        Non-distributed systems typically have a centralized data storage architecture, where all data is stored in a single location or a few centralized servers.
+This makes data recovery relatively straightforward because backups are usually taken from this central location.
+        Distributed systems, on the other hand, store data across multiple nodes or servers in a network.
+Recovering data from backups in distributed systems can be more complex because data may be spread across various nodes, and backups may need to be retrieved from multiple sources.

+    Backup Strategies:
+        In non-distributed systems, backup strategies are often simpler since all data is in one place.
+Regular backups can be scheduled, and data recovery can involve restoring the entire dataset from a centralized backup source.
+        Distributed systems require more sophisticated backup strategies.
+Depending on the architecture (e.g., a cluster, cloud-based infrastructure, or a peer-to-peer network), backups may need to be distributed across multiple locations or services.
+Recovery may involve piecing together data from these distributed backups.

+    Data Consistency:
+        In non-distributed systems, ensuring data consistency during backup and recovery is usually more straightforward since data is primarily centralized.
+You can often use techniques like snapshots or database transactions to maintain consistency.
+        Distributed systems face challenges related to data consistency, as data may be changing concurrently on multiple nodes.
+Coordinating backups and ensuring consistency across distributed data can be complex.
+Techniques like distributed transactions or version control may be used.

+    Network Dependencies:
+        Distributed systems rely heavily on network communication between nodes.
+When recovering data from backups in a distributed system, network availability and reliability become critical factors.
+If a network is down or unreliable, it can hinder the recovery process.
+        Non-distributed systems may have fewer dependencies on network communication for data recovery since everything is centralized.

+    Scaling and Parallelism:
+        Distributed systems often involve parallelism and scalability.
+Recovering data from backups in such systems may involve restoring data to multiple nodes simultaneously to meet performance and scalability requirements.
+        Non-distributed systems typically don't have the same level of parallelism in data recovery.

+    Complexity and Failover:
+        Distributed systems are designed to be fault-tolerant, so data recovery processes are often more complex but also more robust.
+They may involve automatic failover to backup nodes or data centers in case of failures.
+        Non-distributed systems may rely on simpler backup and recovery mechanisms, with less emphasis on automatic failover.

+In summary, recovering data from backups in distributed systems is generally more complex due to the distributed nature of the data and the need to consider factors like data consistency, network dependencies, and fault tolerance.
+Non-distributed systems, with their centralized data storage, often have simpler and more straightforward backup and recovery processes.

+Restoring a Kafka cluster from backups is a critical operation that requires careful planning and execution to ensure data integrity and minimal downtime.
+In this scenario, we'll outline a Kafka restore strategy for a 3-broker cluster using a 3-node ZooKeeper ensemble.
+We will also discuss how the strategy would change if you were using Kafka's newer feature, Kafka Raft Metadata Mode (KRaft), instead of ZooKeeper.

+**Prerequisites:**
+Before starting the restore process, make sure you have:

+1. Reliable backups: Regularly scheduled Kafka topic and partition backups using tools like `kafka-dump-log` or third-party solutions.
+2. Knowledge of your Kafka version: Understanding the version of Kafka you're using is crucial as some procedures may differ between versions.
+3. Access to your Kafka brokers and ZooKeeper nodes.

+**Kafka Restore Strategy (Using ZooKeeper):**

+**Step 1: Stop Kafka and ZooKeeper Services**
+   - Stop all Kafka brokers in the cluster using `systemctl`, `service`, or equivalent commands.
+   - Stop the ZooKeeper ensemble nodes in an orderly fashion to avoid potential data corruption.

+**Step 2: Restore ZooKeeper Data:**
+   - Restore the ZooKeeper snapshot and transaction logs from your backup to all three ZooKeeper nodes.
+   - Ensure that ZooKeeper ensemble nodes are correctly configured and that the `myid` file contains the appropriate node IDs.
+   - Start the ZooKeeper ensemble nodes one by one, allowing them to form a quorum.

+**Step 3: Validate ZooKeeper Ensemble:**
+   - Verify the ZooKeeper ensemble's status using `zkCli.sh` or equivalent tools.
+   - Ensure all nodes are in sync and that there are no errors in the logs.

+**Step 4: Restore Kafka Broker Data:**
+   - Restore the Kafka data directory (usually `/var/lib/kafka/data`) from your backups on all three Kafka brokers.
+   - Ensure that the restored data has correct file permissions and ownership.

+**Step 5: Update Kafka Broker Configuration:**
+   - If any configuration changes were made after the backup, update the Kafka broker properties to reflect the latest settings.

+**Step 6: Start Kafka Brokers:**
+   - Start the Kafka brokers one by one, allowing them to join the cluster.
+   - Monitor the broker logs for any errors or warnings during startup.

+**Step 7: Verify Kafka Cluster Health:**
+   - Use Kafka tools like `kafka-topics.sh`, `kafka-console-consumer.sh`, and `kafka-console-producer.sh` to validate that the cluster is operating correctly.
+   - Check the broker and topic-level metrics using tools like Kafka Manager or Confluent Control Center.

+**Step 8: Perform Data Validation:**
+   - Confirm that all topics, partitions, and data are intact and accessible.
+   - Compare data from before and after the restore to ensure consistency.

+**KRaft Mode:**

+If you are using Kafka's KRaft mode instead of ZooKeeper, the restore strategy changes significantly:

+1. **ZooKeeper Removal:** In KRaft mode, ZooKeeper is not used for metadata management.
+Therefore, you don't need to restore or configure ZooKeeper.
+You will need to disable ZooKeeper references in your Kafka broker configurations.

+2. **Metadata Snapshot:** KRaft mode maintains metadata in a Raft consensus group.
+To restore KRaft-based Kafka, you should focus on backing up and restoring the Raft consensus group's data.

+3. **Broker Data Restore:** The process for restoring Kafka broker data remains similar to the previous strategy, but you need to ensure that you only restore Kafka data (topics, partitions, logs) and not ZooKeeper data.

+4. **Recovery with Raft Metadata:** Start the Kafka brokers and ensure that the Raft consensus group correctly replicates metadata across nodes.

+5. **Validation:** Perform thorough validation to ensure data consistency, and use Kafka's Raft monitoring and management tools for health checks and monitoring.

+Please note that using KRaft mode simplifies some aspects of Kafka administration but introduces its own set of procedures and considerations, which should be studied in-depth for a successful restore process.
+Also, consider consulting Kafka's official documentation and relevant resources for specific details on your Kafka version and KRaft mode configuration.